Credit Card Processing Outages Blog Header

 Doing so gives options to the customer and allows them to select the method they feel is more convenient.
 The added benefit of offering multiple payment gateways is if one experiences an outage, there are alternative options for a customer to choose from.

-Stax offers the ability to process transactions offline with the use of a mobile app, which can be accessed through tablets and mobile devices, even when power or internet goes down.
+Stax offers offline processing with our mobile app and terminals, which securely stores transaction data when internet connectivity fails.
+However, merchants must ensure the device has battery power and that transactions are submitted immediately once connection is restored to maintain the authorization guarantee.
 When power and/or the internet isn’t functional, Stax has credit card machines that can connect to cellular data, allowing transactions to process normally, collecting credit card information with no interruption.

 Mobile devices not only provide an option to support offline transactions, but they can also be a huge customer service enhancement during busy shopping seasons.
 Mobile POS systems are a great solution for large and small businesses and can easily be deployed across multiple locations.